Standout South African Gin Brands – Locally Crafted & Distilled

 Wilderer Fynbos Gin

-This multi award winning gin from Jorgensen’s Distillery, is produced from the finest grain spirit, originating from the fiery heart of our traditional copper pot still, circa 1860.
+This multi-award-winning gin from Jorgensen’s Distillery, is produced from the finest grain spirit, originating from the fiery heart of our traditional copper pot still, circa 1860.
 Crystal clear, deep and complex with upfront juniper notes and a fragrant, aromatic bouquet with zesty orange.
 Distilled in small batches to capture the delicate balance between the familiar robust character of juniper and the uniquely wild flavours discovered in the kaleidoscope of precious African botanicals — locally hand-harvested buchu, honey bush and confetti bush.
-The Wild Rose Fynbos Gin forms part of their extensive line-up of artisan products, including Hibiscus, Pepper and a popular colour shifting Blue Pea Gin.
-They honour the rich history of Spirit making in South Africa, with their distinctive young black crow carrying a symbolic story about the revival of the South African craft spirit industry.
-Be wild.
-Let your curiosity be rewarded.
+The Wild Rose Craft Range forms part of their extensive line-up of artisan products, including Hibiscus, Pepper and a popular colour shifting Blue Pea Gin.
+They honour the rich history of spirit-making in South Africa, with their distinctive young black crow carrying a symbolic story about the revival of the South African craft spirit industry.

 jorgensens.co.za | Facebook | Instagram

-A quintessentially South African gin, Wixworth is artfully balanced, handcrafted and infused with six natural botanicals including juniper berries, coriander, cassia bark, angelica root and orange peel, Wixworth’s distinct, earthy flavour is emphasized by its signature use of Renosterbos.
+A quintessential South African gin, Wixworth is artfully balanced, handcrafted and infused with six natural botanicals including juniper berries, coriander, cassia bark, angelica root and orange peel.
+Wixworth’s distinct, earthy flavour is emphasised by its signature use of Renosterbos.
 It is an exquisitely balanced, delicately fragranced gin that’s crisp and dry with hints of spice and zesty citrus notes.
-Enjoy the classic Wix & Tonic – Wixworth Gin and tonic water with a lime wheel over ice.
+Enjoy the classic Wix & Tonic, made from Wixworth Gin and tonic water, with a lime wheel over ice.

 Woodstock Gin Co.